onyeka-hub/Project-15/README.md

 10. Set scale out if CPU utilization reaches 90%
 11. Ensure there is an SNS topic to send scaling notifications

-### Set Up Compute Resources for Bastion
+## Set Up Compute Resources for Bastion

 Provision the EC2 Instances for Bastion
-1. Create an EC2 Instance based on Redhat Amazon Machine Image (AMI) per each Availability Zone in the same Region and same AZ where you created Nginx server
+1. Create an EC2 Instance based on Redhat Amazon Machine Image (AMI)

-2. Ensure that it has the following software installed
+2. Ensure that it has the following software installed.
+Refer to installation.md file for bastion ami installation.

   -  python
   -  ntp